clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 ---

-As we can see from the maps, the crime score stays more or less stable with a slight decrease from 2010 to 2015.
+As we can see from the map, the crime score stays more or less stable with a slight decrease from 2010 to 2015.
 In 2017, as on the figure 4.1, we can observe very low crime scores everywhere.
 As we read nothing that could explain this, we think it is an issue in the dataset, maybe a non-complet dataset for this year.

 We can also see that one community area particularly stands out every year (except 2017) : Austin.
 Getting information on this community area we find it is one of the most populated community area and that there is in Austin a lot of violent crimes.
 That explains the high crime score that it gets as crimes scores are calculated based on the penalty of the crimes.